mw75/Vertorix_VT1100_Mini/README.md

 <!-- MOTIVATION -->
 ## Motivation

-This Repository shows you how to use the VT1100 Library with the Arduino IDE and provides example sketches.
+This Repository shows how to use the VT1100 Library with the Arduino IDE and provides example sketches.

 It is possible to upload the examples as Hex files directly to the boards without using the Arduino IDE.
 See this Repository: [ArduinoSketchUploader](https://github.com/VertorixAU/ArduinoSketchUploader)